Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Forrest, S., 1993.
 Genetic algorithms: Principles of natural selection applied to computation.
 Science, 261(5123), pp.872-878.

-For more details about the **history** of EC, you can refer to the following wonderful books and papers.
+For more details about the **history** and **classification** of EC, you can refer to the following wonderful books and papers.

+* Schoenauer, M., 2015.
+Chapter 28: Evolutionary algorithms.
+Handbook of Evolutionary Thinking in the Sciences.
+Springer.

 * Fogel, D.B., 1998.
 Evolutionary computation: The fossil record.
 IEEE Press.